Science of evidence

 Shabd praman

-Shabd praman (Devanagari: शब्द प्रमाण ISO15919: śabda pramāṇa) is Scriptural evidence.
+Shabd praman (Devanagari: शब्द प्रमाण ISO15919: śabda pramāṇa ) is Scriptural evidence.

-Sensory perception and inferential logic are incapable of conclusively proving everything.
-Governments use “other people's words” as evidence.
-Presidential advisors research different aspects and president consults with them to make a decision.
-The whole public media is based on someone going somewhere and then telling about what they see to others.
-Through those people you learn about various this without having any first hand experience of those those.
+For example Presidential advisors research different topics.
+The President consults with them to make a decision.
+The whole public media is based a reporter going somewhere and then sharing about what they see and hear with others.
+Through those people you learn about various things without having any pratyaksh praman (first hand experience) of those those.

 So this is the strongest form of evidence and in the spiritual realm, this is the ONLY acceptable form of evidence.